EvanetaI/EvanetaI/README.md

 - 👋 Hi, I’m @EvanetaI
 - 👀 I’m interested in collaborate on software development project or web development
-- 🌱 I’m currently learning Python, JavaScript, Selenium
+- 🌱 I’m currently learning JavaScript, C#, Python, Selenium
 - 💞️ I’m looking to collaborate on software development project or web development
 - 📫 How to reach me : eftimovaevneta@gmail.com